JasensCustoms/GP2040-IPFB/README.md

 ## Support

-If you have any issues with the Integrated Pico Fight Board hardware, please reach out on the [Jasen's Customs Discord](https://discord.gg/M9E8PFHSCm).
+If you have any issues with the Integrated Pico Fight Board hardware that was bought and sold via JasensCustoms.com, please reach out on the [Jasen's Customs Discord](https://discord.gg/M9E8PFHSCm).

 If you would like to discuss features, issues or anything else related to GP2040-CE in general please [create an issue](https://github.com/OpenStickCommunity/GP2040-CE/issues/new) or join the [OpenStick GP2040-CE Discord](https://discord.gg/k2pxhke7q8) support channel.